galasa-dev/galasa.dev/src/markdown-pages/docs/managers/zos3270terminal-manager.md

 The zos3270Terminal Manager enables 3270 terminal interactions with back-end application programs and subsystems.

 Colour and highlight validation is supported.
 Use the <code>retrieveHighlightAtCursor</code> method to check that a field is highlighted as expected.
 Use the <code>retrieveColourAtCursor</code> method to check that the text colour in a specified field is as expected.
 You can check for the following colours: blue, red, pink, green, turquoise, yellow, neutral, and default.
 Use the <code>terminal.reportExtendedScreen</code> method to send colour output to the log.
+Support is also provided for screen sizing which are specified on the `@Zos3270Terminal` annotation..

-Examples of using these methods are available in the [Code snippets and examples](#codesnippets) section.
+Examples of using colour support and screen sizing are available in the [Code snippets and examples](#codesnippets) section.

 Live terminal updates are displayed in Eclipse and terminal images are logged to enable swift diagnosis of failures.
 The <code>ConfidentialTextFiltering</code> service enables confidential information such as passwords to be replaced with a numbered shield in these generated logs.